-Many project managers who’ve previously worked in a Primavera environment, but who are now operating in a Microsoft Project Server system, like to use Fixed Duration tasks because their behavior is more like the behavior of tasks in Primavera.
+Many project managers who’ve previously worked in a Primavera environment, but who are now operating in a Microsoft Project Server system / Project Online, like to use Fixed Duration tasks because their behaviour is more like the behaviour of tasks in Primavera.
 However, many project managers also assume that if a task is a Fixed Duration task, then the Duration of the task will never change, and the Finish date of the task will never change as well.
 Unfortunately, both of these assumptions are wrong!

 In fact, there are a number of conditions which can cause the Duration value and Finish date to change on a Fixed Duration task.
 These conditions include, but are not limited, to the following: